Engee documentation

 Conclusion

-This example has shown that the Julia language has both convenient built-in features and specialised packages that allow the use of domain-specific features by interfacing with the standard ones.
+In this example, it was shown that the Julia language has both convenient built-in functions and specialized packages that allow you to use domain-specific functions while interacting with standard ones.

-It also looked at how to generate arrays (repeat) and iterate over them (zip and eachrow)
+The methods of generating arrays were also considered (repeat) and iterating over them (zip and eachrow)